apigee-labs/rapier/README.md

 includes an ETag header that must be echoed in the 'If-Match' request header of the PATCH.
 This catches problems when two people try to update the resource at the same time.

 We don't have to specify the details of the methods, requests and responses for the API in Rapier, because these details are already specified in the HTTP standards.
-Where the specifications offer options, we pick defaults and [sometimes] let you override these defaults in the `conventions` section of the Rapier document.
+Where the specifications offer options, Rapier picks defaults and [sometimes] lets you override these defaults in the `conventions` section of the Rapier document.

 The `Hello-message` at `/message` will look like this: